10 Great Tahoe Hikes for Kids

 Getting there: From South Lake Tahoe, drive north on Hwy 89 for nine miles, turning right into the well marked Emerald Bay parking lot.
 There is a $3 fee to park, and the trail is easily visible.

 Just across from the Emerald Bay parking lot is the lot and trail head to Upper and Lower Eagle Falls, plus Eagle Lake and the Velma Lakes.
 The lower falls are visible from the lot, and a one-mile hike down to the base allows youngsters a chance to see a waterfall up close.
 There are some stone steps, so strollers aren’t advised.
 Those wanting a longer hike can head one mile further to Eagle Lake for a day of water play and picnicking.

 Getting there: Nine miles up Hwy 89 from south shore or 20 miles south of Tahoe City, the parking lot is on the west side of the highway.
 There is a parking fee, and you must file a wilderness permit on site, which is free.

 Rubicon Point & Lighthouse

 This choice combines a hike with a chance to investigate a disused lighthouse from years gone by.
-It’s a total loop of 2.5 miles, with only a 200-feet gain in elevation, but there steps carved into the granite, which can be tiring for the very young.
+It’s a total loop of 2.5 miles, with only a 200-feet gain in elevation, but there are steps carved into the granite, which can be tiring for the very young.
 The hike offers wonderful views, but there are a couple sections of rock overlook where parents should keep close watch on the children.

 Getting there: From Tahoe City, drive south on Hwy 89 for 15.8 miles, before turning left into the D.L.
 Bliss State Park.
-Continue driving one-mile to the parking lot – the trailhead is on the left.
+Continue driving one mile to the parking lot – the trailhead is on the left.
 Out and back to see the lighthouse (rather than the whole loop) is 1.5 miles.